|Fallen flower, on our back deck|

 #3 - Narcissism.

 Narcissists have grandiose views of themselves.
-Self-grandiosity hides his flaws, "which usually lie buried under deep shame and envy.
+Self-grandiosity hides their flaws, "which usually lie buried under deep shame and envy.
 He is so afraid to see himself as he really is that he reacts in the opposite direction, toward the “I’m special” stance, in which he becomes arrogant and selfish and has difficulty feeling empathy for others." (p.
 65)

 The entitlement attitudes of denial, perfectionism, and narcissism are accompanied by pressure, stress, and emptiness.